 I’ve battled with the legitimacy of a career in music my whole life, as many people of the general public view music as a noncritical byproduct of human evolution.
-The insecurities that creates are hard to ignore.
-Still, I’ve felt that the presence of music in our lives is hard to ignore and more nuanced than trivializing it for pleasure only.
-One practical theory states that it evolved as a way of posturing to help with securing a mate.
+The insecurities which that creates are hard to ignore.
+Still, I’ve felt that the presence of music in our lives is even harder to ignore and is more nuanced than trivializing it as being for pleasure only.
+One practical theory states that it evolved as a way of attracting a mate.
 There are many.
 Frankly, I have never read a claim that has vindicated my passion for music more than the research presented in the NYTimes article “New Ways Into The Brain's Music Room”.
 Maybe because for the first time, they have mapped unique areas in the brain dedicated solely to music processing.
-Finally, the eccentric stepsibling of human speech communication has a bedroom of their own.
+Finally, the eccentric stepsibling of human speech has a bedroom of their own.

 What researchers have found is that the “brain gives specialized treatment to music recognition, [and] that it regards music as fundamental a category as speech…” said Josef Rauschecker, director of the Laboratory of Integrative Neuroscience and Cognition at Georgetown University.

 Rauschecker goes as far as to say that music sensitivity may be more fundamental to the human brain than is speech perception.
 “There are theories that music is older than speech or language,” he said.
 “Some even argue that speech evolved from music.”

 For me, this meant that what I chose to do with my life, to work in and with music, is somehow integral to our existence.
 Even though we may never know why, the discovery of a separate and unique neural network dedicated to music was enough to convince me that the field I love, a field of auditory recognition, interpretation, manipulation, and organization, was more than advanced arts & crafts class.
 Also, I’m just always excited when advancements in science and technology help us form a closer bond with the nature of ourselves.